AppliedLogicSystems/ALSProlog/docs/docs/guide/1-The-Syntax-of-ALS-Prolog.md

       +=   &&   @>=   ==   <---------

-Most special atoms are automatically read as quoted atoms unless they have been declared as operators (See Section 1.7 Operators {ADD LINK}).
+Most special atoms are automatically read as quoted atoms unless they have been declared as operators (See [Section 1.7 Operators](#17-operators)).

 ## 1.2 Variables